walrus811/ts-next-electron-template/README.md

 # TS-NEXT-ELECTRON-TEMPLATE 🚀

-This project is for boilerplate of [Electron](https://www.electronjs.org/) with [Next.js](https://nextjs.org/) and [Typescript](https://www.typescriptlang.org/).
+This project is the boilerplate of [Electron](https://www.electronjs.org/) with [Next.js](https://nextjs.org/) and [Typescript](https://www.typescriptlang.org/).

-You can start use developing Electron app with Next.js and Typescript easliy 😃!
+You can start developing Electron app with Next.js and Typescript easliy 😃!

 1. [Quick Start](#first)
 2. [VS code debug for Electron](#second)